howerj/cdb/readme.md

 Just making bindings for this library would be a good initial step, along with other languages.

+For more things that are possible to do:

+* The API supplies a for-each loop mechanism where the user supplies a callback, an iterator based solution would be more flexible (but slightly more error prone to use).
+* The user can specify their own hash algorithm, using one with perhaps better characteristics for their purposes (and breaking compatibility with the original format).
+One interesting possibility is using a hashing algorithm that maximizes collisions of similar keys, so similar keys are grouped together which may be useful when iterating over the database.
+Unfortunately the initial 256 wide bucket system interferes with this, which could be remedied by returning zero for lowest eight bits, degrading performance.
+It is not really viable to do this with this system, but hashing algorithms that maximize collisions, such as [SOUNDEX][], are interesting and deserve a mention.
+This could be paired with a user supplied comparison function for comparing the keys themselves.
+* The callbacks for the file access words ("open", "read", ...) deserve their own structure so it can be reused, as the allocator can, although it may require some changes to how those functions work (such as different return values, passing in a handle to arbitrary user supplied data, and more).
+* Options for making the file checking more lax, as information could be stored between the different key/value pairs making the file format semi-compatible between implementations.
+This could be information usually stored in the header, or information about the key/values themselves (such as type information).
+Some implementations, including this one, are more strict in what they accept.
+* Some of the functions in [main.c][] could be moved into [cdb.c][] so users do not have to reimplement them.
+* A poor performance [Bloom Filter][] like algorithm can be made using the first level hash table.
+A function to return whether an item may be in the set or is definitely not can be made by checking whether there are any items in the first 256 bucket that key hashes to.
+The 256 bucket is small enough to fit in memory, as are the second level hash tables which could be used to improve performance even more.
+* If the user presorts the keys when adding the data then the keys can be retrieved in order using the "foreach" API call.
+The user could sort on the data instead if they like.
+* The way version information is communicated within the API is not perhaps the best way of doing it.
+A simple macro would suffice.
+* The file format really could use a redesign.
+One improvement apart from adding a header would be to move the 256 bucket initial hash table to the end of the file so the entire file format could be streamed to disk.

 # BUGS

 For any bugs, email the [author][].
 It comes with a 'works on my machine